IEEE-VIS-Arts-Program/2024/source/contributions/1090-pieces_of_peace1.md

 - name: Jenny Long
   affiliation: School of Informatics, University of Edinburgh
   location: Edinburgh, United Kingdom
+  bio: "Jenny Long is a PhD candidate at the University of Edinburgh, affiliated with the VisHub Lab under the supervision of Dr. Uta Hinrichs and Dr. Tara Capel.
+Her research focuses on questioning the data visualization design process and critique through a feminist and intersectional lens."
+  headshot: /images/headshots/jenny-long.jpg
 - name: Jinrui Wang
   affiliation: School of Informatics, The University of Edinburgh
   location: Edinburgh, United Kingdom
+  bio: "Jinrui Wang is a PhD student supervised by Dr. Uta Hinrichs and Dr. Benjamin Bach.
+Her research focuses on visualization atlases as an emerging form of open data visualizations.
+She has a strong passion in visualization design, and actively collaborates with PeaceRep where this artwork was created."
+  headshot: /images/headshots/jinrui-wang.jpg
 - name: Tomas Vancisin
   affiliation: School of Law (PeaceRep)
   location: Edinburgh, United Kingdom